flybywiresim/aircraft/README.md

 #### Unstable Master Branch Build (with custom autopilot)

-This version is the same as the regular master/development version.
-However, this version comes with the (work in progress) LNAV and flight plan manager. **Expect issues with navigation and flight planning.** No support will be provided via Discord.
+#### Experimental Branch Build

+This branch is used from time-to-time for experimental features under heavy development.
+It's content will vary over time, and doesn't necessarily include everything in the master branch.
+No support will be provided via Discord, although users of the branch are advised to keep themselves updated with development progress via Discord.

 ## Installation